JasonYao3/TTC_transit_delay_proj/README.md

 ## Summary of Findings

 ### Bus
-* 5% of the bus dataset recorded did not cause any delay.
-* 2014-01-07 has 600 bus delays in one day, out of all days from 2014 to 2020, when normally 125 to 230 delays in one day.
+* Most bus delays occured around 6 AM and 3PM.
+4AM, 5AM and 8PM have the longest delay time.
+* Most bus delays are within 2 to 17 minutes long and 10 minutes being the most frequent one with 67630 records.
 * 29 dufferin is the bus route that is most frequent to be behind schedule, followed by 52 Lawrence and 32 Eglinton West.
-* 2014 has most delays out of all years with 90374 records.
-* January has most delays out of all months with 41873 records.
-* Day 12 has most delays out of all days in a month with 15398 records.
-* 6 AM has the most recorded delays with 47331 records and the most hours have between 7361 to 26625 records of delays.
-* Most bus delays are within 2 to 17 minutes long and 10 minutes being the most frequent one with 67630 records.
-* Most bus delays occured at 6AM and 3PM, but 4AM to 5AM and 8PM have the longest delay time.
-* Weekdays have more delays than weekends, however, weekends bus delay are 5 to 10 minutes longer than weekdays.
-* Number one incident that causes delays is mechanical which takes roughly 10 minutes long, but diversion takes the longest, 160 minutes.
+* Number one incident that causes delays is mechanical which takes roughly 10 minutes long, but diversion last the longest, 160 minutes.
 * Buses going west are most likely to be behind schedule and they take the longest time.
+* Weekdays have more delays than weekends, however, on weekends bus delay are 5 to 10 minutes longer than weekdays.
+* 2014-01-07 has 600 bus delays in one day, out of all days from 2014 to 2020, when normally 125 to 230 delays occur in one day.
+* 2014 has most delays out of all years with 90374 of records.
+* January has most delays out of all months with 41873 of records.
+* Day 12 has most delays out of all days in a month with 15398 of records.
 * Finch, Kennedy, Warden, STC and Downsview stations are the most frequent bus delay location.
-* Worst scenario is buses going west on saturday could be delay for 60 minutes.

 ### Subway
-* Only 32% of the subway dataset is the actual delay, which means the delay time is at least 1 minute.
+* Around 8 AM has the most occurence of delays out of all hours with 3048 of records and around 4 AM has the longest delay last about 25 minute.
+* Most delays are 3 minutes long with 14333 of records.
+* Most delays happened on the Bloor-Danforth and Yonge-University lines, but delays on the Scarborough line take roughly 2 to 3 minutes longer than the other lines.
+* Most subway delays are due to issues around disorderly patron, injured or ill customer on train and passenger assistance alarm activated in station.
+* 7 out of top 10 delay in station occured in either a terminal station or an interchange station.
+* Subways going south bound have the most number of delays, but subways going north takes the longest.
+* Weekdays have more delays than weekends, but saturday has the longest delay time.
 * 2020-04-02 has 58 delays in one day which is the most out of all other days.
-* 5:55:00AM is the most requent time of delays with 119 records.
 * 2018 has the most occurence of delays out of all years with 7145 records.
 * January has the most occurence of delays out of all months with 3914 records.
-* 8 AM has the most occurence of delays out of all months with 3048 records.
-* Most delays are 3 minutes long with 14333 records.
-* Weekdays have more delays than weekends, but saturday has the longest delay time.
-* Subways going south bound have the most number of delays, but subways going north takes the longest.
-* Most delays happened on the Bloor-Danforth and Yonge-University lines, but delays on the Scarborough line take roughly 2 to 3 minutes longer than the other lines.
-* Most subway delays are due to issues around disorderly patron, injured or ill customer on train and passenger assistance alarm activated in station.
-* Top 7 out of 10 delays occured in either a terminal station or an interchange station.
-* 3 out of the 4 subway interchange in top 10 stations, Kennedy, Bloor Yonge and Sheppard Yonge have the most frequent delay.
-* 7 out of the top 10 stations are associated to Bloor Yonge line.
-* 4 AM has the longest delay by 25 minute.

-<h5 align="center"> Top 20 delays by bus route number (left) | Top 10 delays by subway station (right) )</h5>
+<h5 align="center"> Top 20 delays by bus route number (left) | Top 10 delays by subway station (right) </h5>
 <table><tr><td><img src='https://github.com/JasonYao3/TTC_transit_delay_proj/blob/master/pictures/top%2020%20delays%20by%20bus%20route%20number.jpg' width=500></td><td><img src='https://github.com/JasonYao3/TTC_transit_delay_proj/blob/master/pictures/top%2010%20delays%20by%20subway%20station.jpg' width=500></td></tr></table>

 <a name="Introduction"></a>